ray-project/ray/doc/source/rllib/connector-v2.rst

     **EnvRunner ConnectorV2 Pipelines**: Both env-to-module and module-to-env pipelines are located on the EnvRunner workers.
     The env-to-module pipeline sits between the RL environment (gymnasium.Env) and the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, translating ongoing episodes into RLModule-readable batches (for the model's `forward_...()` methods).
-    The module-to-env pipeline serves the other direction converting the RLModule's outputs (that's action logits, action distribution parameters, etc..) to actual actions understandable by the `gymnasium.Env` (for the next `step()` call).
+    The module-to-env pipeline serves the other direction, converting the RLModule's outputs (action logits, action distribution parameters, etc..) to actual actions understandable by the `gymnasium.Env` and used in the next `step()` call.

 .. _default-env-to-module-pipeline: